mderouet/ownsearch/README.md

 ## Features

 - Crawls websites starting from a specified URL
-- Fill a queue of link url using RabbitMQ
+- Fills a queue of link URLs using RabbitMQ
-- Stores crawled pages details in MongoDB
+- Stores crawled page details in MongoDB
 - Indexes page content using Elasticsearch
 - Provides a REST API endpoint for searching keywords
 - Implements a simple web interface for performing searches